noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Discussions

+* How could experiment tracking increase productivity in a Data Science team?

 #### Assignments

+* Using an Azure Open Dataset perform several experiments using MLflow tracking and identify the best runs.
 * Deploy a containerized application to a Cloud Provider or Local Datacenter.

 ### Week Three: Spark MLflow Projects